at SWLGPC

 To apply: Please send cover letter, resume, writing sample, and references to [email protected]

-April 2019 Visa Bulletin Issued
+August 2019 Visa Bulletin Issued

-The Department of State (DOS) has issued its April 2019 Visa Bulletin.
-Most notably, there were steady advancements for all priority dates except for EB-1 for China and India which saw no advancement.
-EB-1-Worldwide: China: Priority date of...
+The Department of State (DOS) has issued its August 2019 Visa Bulletin.
+Most notably, there is a significant backlog worldwide for EB-1, EB-2, and EB-3.
+EB-1-Worldwide: China: Priority date of July 1, 2016 (Regression of 312 days) India: ...